Skip to content

 5. Log outcomes and tune the rules

-LLM-basedReads free-text, interprets intent, asks follow-ups.A prompt and guard rails.As a helper, not the decision-maker.
+LLM-basedReads free-text, interprets intent, asks follow-ups.Summaries and missing-detail questions with guardrails.As a helper, not the decision-maker.

 A 2024 systematic review of 44 lead-scoring studies (Wu et al.) found predictive models beat manual scoring, but only with company-specific data and hundreds of real outcomes.
 If you don't have that yet, rules work fine.